computer-reinvention/AgentZero/README.md

 Here are the functionalities I eventually want to add -

 - [ ]  Long running processes in which working memory is summarized as execution proceeds.
 - [ ]  Goal expansion and breakdown.
-Ability to break down goald into steps before starting execution.
+Ability to break down goals into steps before starting execution.
 - [ ]  Asynchronous check on execution status.
 While running a longer task, ability to get a status check without interrupting execution.

 This Agent does not have to be useful or modular or pluggable into any other applications.